RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 ## Testing

 Testing was done using Google Chrome, Mozilla Firefox, Microsoft Edge, and also Internet Explorer.
 I also tested it on a Huawei P smart+ 2019 Android smartphone.
-The site works fine on all browsers.
+The site works fine on all modern browsers, but not Internet Explorer.
+Internet Explorer requires you to enable JavaScript (or Active Scripting as they call it) first.
+See [here](https://www.whatismybrowser.com/guides/how-to-enable-javascript/internet-explorer).
+However, Internet Explorer is no longer supported, so this is not an issue.

 <ins>Tests for Readme.md:</ins>
 - :heavy_check_mark: When you click on the links in the TOC, you navigate to the section you clicked on.